jadghamloushh/Splunk-Home-Lab/README.md

 ### Splunk Enterprise

-1. Go to [splunk.com](https://www.splunk.com/en_us/download/splunk-enterprise.html) and download Splunk Enterprise (the free license lets you ingest up to 500MB/day, which is plenty for a home lab).
+1. Go to [splunk.com](https://www.splunk.com/en_us/download/splunk-enterprise.html) and download Splunk Enterprise (the free license lets you ingest up to 500MB/day, which is enough for a home lab).

 2. Run the installer, leave everything as default.
-During setup you'll create an admin username and password — remember these, you'll use them to log into the web interface.
+During setup you'll create an admin username and password. remember these, you'll use them to log into the web interface.

-3. Once installed, Splunk runs as a service.
-Open your browser and go to:
+3. Once installed, open your browser and go to:

 ```
 http://localhost:8000